PumpkingWok/HyperWallet/README.md

 - Advanced collateralization mechanisms
 - Automated risk assessment systems

+Third-party platforms can leverage this module to access users' Core funds instantly, enabling seamless integration between HyperCore and external EVM protocols.
+This creates powerful composability where protocols can:
+- Access Core spot balances in the same transaction as their protocol logic
+- Execute complex strategies combining Core funds with EVM DeFi operations
+- Build cross-platform features without requiring users to manually bridge assets

 ## Contributing

 We welcome contributions to the HyperWallet ecosystem!
 Here's how you can contribute: